fbosi/CreasedMembranes/README.md

-If using these codes for research or industrial purposes, please cite:
+If using these codes for research, teaching or industrial purposes, please cite:

 Gori, M., & Bosi, F. (2022).
 Deployment and surface accuracy of regularly creased membranes.
 Extreme Mechanics Letters, 101849.